react-bootcamp/react-101/instructions/0-create-the-app.md

 # What's next

-No you're ready to write your first React component.
+Now you're ready to write your first React component.
 Go to the [next step](./1-your-first-component.md) to learn how to do that.